 It becomes more difficult to qualify for coverage in your third trimester.

-Sometimes carrying more than one baby is also deemed a significant risk.
+Sometimes carrying multiples is also deemed a significant risk.
 Those who are carrying a single child with no complications are most likely to receive coverage.

 Other factors which increase your chances of qualifying for the best rate are having no history of pregnancy complications and normal pregnancy weight gain.